-- 3.14 The PARs require that the service provided by a designated switching scheme does 'not impose upon the consumer any burden additional to those imposed by paragraphs 2 to 6 of Schedule 3' of the PARs.
-The PARs provide that: - The consumer must authorise the transferring and receiving PSPs to carry out their tasks in the switching process.
+- 3.14 The PARs require that the service provided by a designated switching scheme does 'not impose upon the consumer any burden additional to those imposed by paragraphs 2 to 6 of Schedule 3' of the PARs.21 The PARs provide that: - The consumer must authorise the transferring and receiving PSPs to carry out their tasks in the switching process.
 The PARs allow consumers to identify incoming credit transfers, standing orders for credit transfers and direct debits, and to specify the date on which these should be executed from the new account. - The consumer can specifically request that the transferring PSP transmits a list of existing credit transfers, standing orders and direct debits to the consumer (as well as to the receiving PSP).
 The receiving PSP is able to request from the consumer any further information needed to inform payers and payees of the change to the consumer's payment account.
-Alternatively, the consumer can choose to provide this information directly to his or her payers and payees. - The transferring PSP is responsible for : - exchanging relevant information for standing orders and direct debits - redirecting and no longer accepting incoming credit transfers and direct debits - cancelling outgoing standing orders and transferring any positive account balance - closing the old payment account - The receiving PSP has responsibility for: - setting up standing orders for credit transfers - making necessary preparations for accepting direct debits - informing payers and payees who make recurring credit transfers to and direct debits from the consumer's account about the change and requesting the relevant information to enable it to do so. - PSPs must, on request, provide consumers with details of their standing orders and direct debits free of charge.
-Transferring or receiving PSPs may charge for other services, subject to some restrictions19, that they undertake as part of the switching process, provided the fee is reasonable and does not exceed the actual cost of carrying out the relevant task. - 3.15 On the basis of these requirements, the assessment of 'no additional burden' has two key strands to it: - no additional burden in terms of consumer obligations; and
+Alternatively, the consumer can choose to provide this information directly to his or her payers and payees. - The transferring PSP is responsible for: - exchanging relevant information for standing orders and direct debits - redirecting and no longer accepting incoming credit transfers and direct debits - cancelling outgoing standing orders and transferring any positive account balance - closing the old payment account - The receiving PSP has responsibility for: - setting up standing orders for credit transfers - making necessary preparations for accepting direct debits - informing payers and payees who make recurring credit transfers to and direct debits from the consumer's account about the change and requesting the relevant information to enable it to do so - PSPs must, on request, provide consumers with details of their standing orders and direct debits free of charge.
+Transferring or receiving PSPs may charge for other services, subject to some restrictions22, that they undertake as part of the switching process, provided the fee is reasonable and does not exceed the actual cost of carrying out the relevant task. - 3.15 On the basis of these requirements, the assessment of 'no additional burden' has two key strands to it: - no additional burden in terms of consumer obligations - no additional burden in terms of consumer fees - 3.16 Applicants should demonstrate that their alternative switching scheme is no more burdensome than the requirements of paragraphs 2 to 6 of Schedule 3 of the PARs.